8.3 Onboard Target Acquisition Peakups - ACQ PEAK

 The suffix E1 on an aperture name (e.g., 52X0.2E1) indicates that the target will be positioned high on the CCD detector, at about row 900, in that aperture.
 This is useful for greatly reducing CTE effects, since that location is close to the default readout amplifier.
 If an E1 aperture is used for the science exposure, it is best to use an E1 aperture for the peakup, to eliminate small errors in slewing and possible small errors in the definitions of the E1 positions.

 For coronagraphic imaging, the bar and wedge positions on the 50CORON aperture are all large enough that a peakup is not required.
 However, if you require especially accurate target acquisition centering (for example, to place a calibration star at the same position under the bar or wedge to measure the scattered-light profile), then a peakup may be useful.
-Note that a peakdown acquisition is not recommended (see Section 12.10).
+Note that a peakdown acquisition is not required (see Section 12.10).

 Determining the Peakup Exposure Time